 Carbon dioxide also contributes to the greenhouse effect, which, prior to the massive human contributions of carbon dioxide into the atmosphere due to the relentless burning of fossil fuels, would help to keep our planet warm and helped to keep it from freezing.
 Volcanoes also provide carbon balance to the Earth, since carbon is the one of the building blocks that is important for all life on this planet.

-Scientists have recently discovered that this sulfur dioxide emitted into the atmosphere by volcanoes is also helping to keep global temperatures from rising even higher than they would otherwise have risen, slowing the global warming potential of as much as 25% of global greenhouse gases from 2000-2010⁷.
+Scientists have recently discovered that this sulfur dioxide emitted into the atmosphere by volcanoes is also helping to keep global temperatures from rising even higher than they would otherwise have risen, slowing the global warming potential of as much as 25 percent of global greenhouse gases from 2000 to 2010.